What does Trump’s new tax plan mean for alimony?

 The new tax law will apply to any divorce or separation instrument that is finalized after December 31, 2018.
 Therefore, if you are not celebrating your divorce or separation agreement by 2019, the new law applies to you.
 All divorces and separation instruments finalized before this date are not impacted by the new tax code and the deduction remains in place.
 However, if you decide to modify a divorce or separation instrument that predates the new law, and if the modification expressly provides that the new tax law applies to the modification, then you will be subject to the new tax.

 At first glance, you may think that the dependent spouse would benefit from the new law because they would no longer need to report alimony as income on their taxes.
 But this may not be the case.
 The ability to deduct alimony on taxes was a huge selling point for the supporting spouse during private settlement negotiations.
-The deduction strongly incentivized supporting spouses to include alimony awards.
-Without the alimony deduction, it is possible that fewer settlement agreements will provide alimony.
+The deduction strongly incentivized supporting spouses to pay more.
+Without the deduction, it is possible that fewer settlement agreements will provide spousal support.

 If you are currently involved in a divorce proceeding, it is important for you to consider whether a resolution of your divorce prior to December 31, 2018, could impact your taxes.
 The McIlveen Family Law Firm is here to help.

 This article is for information purposes only and is not to be considered legal advice.
 The information in this article is based on North Carolina state laws in effect at the time of posting.